MattDev97/MattDev97/README.md

 🎹 **Musician | 🎨 Designer | 💻 Software Developer**

-I'm a designer/developer/musician who loves to build exciting user experiences and explore new technologies.
+I'm a software engineer who loves to build exciting user experiences and explore new technologies, with over 6+ years of experience.
 In the modern world of web development, the landscape is constantly changing, which is one of my favorite (and least-favorite) parts about the front-end domain.

 Currently, I work as a Senior Software Consultant at Huge Inc, where I mentor teams and ensure technical excellence in every project.
 I hold a **Bachelor's degree in Software Engineering** from Baldwin Wallace University.
 Outside of work, I'm a **musician with over 12 years of piano experience**.